rob-mosher/nextcloud-fail2ban/README.md

 ### jail.local

-Add the following to your jail.local file.
+Add the following text to your jail.local file.
 Note: do not edit your jail.conf file as changes may be discarded on updates instead, copy jail.conf to jail.local and make edits there.